JadynHax/Colab-Utils/README.md

 If you already have a `pip install` line for other reasons, you can also simply add `colab-utils` to that line.

 ## Usage
-Seeing as there are several submodules to Colab Utils
+Seeing as there are several submodules to Colab Utils (much like the `google.colab` module within Colab), it is recommended to import the submodules themselves rather than the main m
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzAxMzIzMzY3LDE1ODE3Mzk2OSwxOTY3Mj
+eyJoaXN0b3J5IjpbOTU5NjAzNDU3LDE1ODE3Mzk2OSwxOTY3Mj
 AzODU3XX0=
 -->